mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Not now!"

-	"The shadestead is on fire!"
+	"The Great Pavilion is on fire!"

 	"I said not now!"

 	He moved out from under Ginnu and picked up the needle again, jabbing it into the same wound, yelling in pain and frustration.
 He removed the bloody dressing and found the narrow vessel again.
 Her question weighed on him heavily. *"Am I dying?"* He heard it echo in his mind as he crawled back under her and counted his compressions on her hearts.

-	Fanla called to him again, "We're pulling people out of the tent.
+	Fanla called to him again, "We're pulling people out of the pavilion.
 They're all unconscious.
 We need your help."

 	"Let them die!"
 He said in a fit of rage.